kestra-io/docs/content/docs/12.migrations/templates.md

       renamedStore: "{{ inputs.store }}"
 ```

-If the template is defined like this:
+If the template is defined like so:

 ```yaml
 id: template-example